isomerpages/sentosa-corp/_who-we-are/5-our-milestones.md

     <tr>
         <td>December 1983</td>
         <td>
-            The <em>World Insectarium</em> (now know as <em>Butterfly Park &amp; Insect Kingdom</em>) opned, featuring a unique display of one of the largest collections of insects in the Asian region.
+            The <em>World Insectarium</em> (now known as <em>Butterfly Park &amp; Insect Kingdom</em>) opened, featuring a unique display of one of the largest collections of insects in the Asian region.
 It was the first privately-owned attraction on Sentosa.
         </td>
     </tr>
 </table>